altdeep/causalML/syllabus.md

 ## Section 1: Refactored-thinking for machine learning and causality

-### Model-based Thinking in Machine Learning
+### Causality and Model-based Machine Learning

 **January 9 and 16, 2020**

-Many applied data scientists and machine learning engineers have a bias towards curve-fitting, overthinking training, and underthinking how the data is generated.
+Many applied data scientists and machine learning engineers have a bias towards curve-fitting, overthinking training, and under-thinking how the data is generated.

 After this section, you will have unlearned these biases, and have acquired new mental models for applied data science and machine learning.

-This mental refactoring will lay the foundation for the rest of the course.
+While we perform this mental refactoring, we will graft on a high-level understanding of causality in the context of machine learning.
+This will lay the foundation for the rest of the course.
 But more importantly, you'll have a mental model that will increase your ROI on your future self-study.
 For this reason, if you were to drop the course after this section, you'd still be ahead of your peers.

 **Topics**

 * Thinking about and modeling the data generating process
-* Modeling uncertainty and model promiscuity
+* Model iteration through falsification
 * Directed graphs, causalility, and anti-causal machine learning
-* Model iteration through falsification
 * Examples from natural and social science
 * Deep generative models
 * Primer on probabilistic programming

-### How to think Bayesian
+### Do Causality like a Bayesian

 **January 23, 2020**